 What to expect

-This is a live workshop that will take place on Zoom.
-During the workshop, you will have a chance to ask the instructor questions and connect with your fellow classmates.
+Art Toolkit workshops are live events that take place on Zoom.
+During the workshop, you will have a chance to ask the instructor questions.
 After the workshop, we’ll provide you with a recording to review on your own time.

-We’ll be in touch the week of the workshop with instructions for connecting and additional information.
-Please remember to set a reminder for yourself, and adjust for your timezone.
-Tickets are non-refundable, but we may be able to transfer your ticket to another student if there is a wait list.
+We’ll be in touch a week before the workshop with instructions for connecting and additional information.
+Please remember to adjust for your time zone.
+Tickets are non-refundable, but we may be able to transfer your ticket to another student if there is a waitlist.